 Step 5: Vacuum It Up

-Pool vacuums work by suctioning up water and moving it—and all the dirt with it—through a hose where it dumps the water outside your pool.
+Pool vacuums work by suctioning up water and moving it—and all the dirt—through a hose, dumping the water outside your pool.

 While vacuuming your pool to eliminate pollen is effective, you may not want to make it your go-to pollen method.